io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 }
 revert(abi.decode(result, (string)));
 }
-In the code snippet above, the data returned by the low-level call is pointed to in “results” and the code adds 4 bytes to the offset of the results pointer.
+In the code snippet above, the data returned by the low-level call is pointed to in “result” and the code adds 4 bytes to the offset of the results pointer.

 This step is necessary to align the data so abi.decode will be able to decode the revert reason string and ignore the 4 bytes selector “0x08c379a0” which is the selector for “Error(string)”.
+So when decoding, a result, that result contains the selector, so in order to properly decode, we want to skip the selector so we have just the offset, the length and then the actual string so the decoding can work properly.

 This looks pretty ok so far and will actually work perfectly for abi.decode but lets look where the problem is.
 In a low level call, we already know that the bool and bytes memory are returned but what you didnt know is that the data returned in the bytes memory data type is padded with the length of the data.
 Let me explain what this means.
 So before the shift the result memory pointer by 4 bytes, this is what it looked like :